anoma/anoma_explorer/README.md

 ## Features

-- Dashboard with aggregate statistics and recent transactions
+- **Dashboard** with aggregate statistics and recent transactions (auto-refreshing)
-- Explorer views for transactions, resources, actions, compliance units, logic inputs, commitment roots, and nullifiers
+- **Explorer views** for transactions, resources, actions, compliance units, logic inputs, commitment roots, and nullifiers
-- GraphQL playground for ad-hoc queries against the configured Envio indexer
+- **GraphQL playground** for ad-hoc queries against the configured Envio indexer
-- Settings UI for contracts, networks, API keys, and indexer configuration
+- **Settings UI** for contracts, networks, API keys, and indexer configuration
+- **Admin authorization** for protecting settings in production
+- **Health check endpoints** for container orchestration
 - Responsive, real-time interface built with Phoenix LiveView and Tailwind CSS

 ## Prerequisites

-- Elixir `~> 1.17 or ~> 1.18` and Erlang/OTP 28
+- Elixir `~> 1.18` and Erlang/OTP 26
-- PostgreSQL
+- PostgreSQL 16+
 - Node.js (for Tailwind and esbuild assets)
 - Access to an Envio Hyperindex deployment (or compatible GraphQL endpoint)